 The Earth Systems Honors program provides students with an opportunity to pursue individual interdisciplinary research.
 It consists of a year-long research project that is mentored by one or more Earth Systems-affiliated faculty members, and culminates in a written thesis.
-The Earth Systems Honors application deadline for 2017 is Monday, May 1.
-All majors will receive application information by email, or email firstname.lastname@example.org for the application.
+The Earth Systems Honors application deadline for 2018 is Monday, April 30.
+All majors will receive application information by email, or email the Student Services Manager for the application.

 To qualify for the honors program, students must have and maintain a minimum overall GPA of 3.4.
 Potential honors students should complete the EARTHSYS 111 Biology and Global Change and EARTHSYS 112 Human Society and Environmental Change sequence by the end of the junior year.
 Qualified students can apply in Spring Quarter of the junior year, or the fourth quarter before graduation (check with program for specific application deadlines) by submitting a detailed research proposal and a brief statement of support from a faculty research adviser.
 Students who elect to do an honors thesis should begin planning no later than Winter Quarter of the junior year.

 A maximum of 9 units is awarded for thesis research through EARTHSYS 199 Honors Program in Earth Systems.
 Those 9 units may not substitute for any other required parts of the Earth Systems curriculum.
-All theses are evaluated for acceptance by the thesis faculty adviser and one additional faculty member, who is the second reader.
+All theses are evaluated for acceptance by the thesis faculty adviser and one additional faculty member, who is the second reader, and the Director of Earth Systems.
 Both the adviser and second reader must be members of the Academic Council.
 Acceptance into the Honors program is not a guarantee of graduating with the honors designation.
 The thesis must be accepted and approved by both readers and the Director of Earth Systems, and a minimum overall GPA of 3.4 must be maintained.

 Read the Earth Systems Honors Guide.